zriyansh/signoz.io/docs/userguide/collecting_application_logs_otel_sdk_java.md

 # Collecting Application Logs Using OTEL Java Agent

-You can directly send your application logs to SigNoz using Java Agent provided by opentlemetry.
+You can directly send your application logs to SigNoz using Java Agent provided by OpenTelemetry.
-In this blog we will run a sample java application and send the application logs to SigNoz.
+In this doc we will run a sample java application with the OpenTelemetry Java agent to send logs to SigNoz.

 For collecting logs we will have to download the java agent from [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent.jar).

-To sends logs from a Java application you will have to add the agent and add the environment variables for the agent
+To sends logs from a Java application you will have to add the agent and add the environment variables for the agent.

-The command for it will look like

-#### For Sending Logs To SigNoz Cloud
+## For Sending Logs To SigNoz Cloud

 ```bash
 OTEL_LOGS_EXPORTER=otlp OTEL_EXPORTER_OTLP_ENDPOINT="https://ingest.{region}.signoz.cloud:443" OTEL_EXPORTER_OTLP_HEADERS=signoz-access-token=<SIGNOZ_INGESTION_KEY> OTEL_RESOURCE_ATTRIBUTES=service.name=<app_name> java -javaagent:/path/opentelemetry-javaagent.jar -jar  <myapp>.jar
 ```